ari-rocha/mobi-forge/catalog-search/README.md

 3. The command generates `static/pkg/catalog_search.js` and the corresponding `.wasm` binary.
-The search templates import the module via `/static/catalog-search-app.js`.
+The search templates import the module via `/static/catalog-search-app.js`, which fetches the catalog blob and passes it into the `CatalogSearch` constructor.

-The build script automatically reads the source data from `commerce-data/Furniture.json` and `commerce-data/Variation.json`, joins the records, and precomputes the text used for ranking search results.

 ## Development Tips

 - Re-run the `wasm-pack build` command whenever the source CSV/JSON files change.
-The loader script performs a simple runtime check and will surface an error banner if the WASM bundle is missing.
+The loader script will surface an error banner if the WASM bundle fails to load.
+- Catalog data can be produced with `catalog-tools` (see that crate's README).
 - The generated files are ignored by git via `static/.gitignore` to avoid committing large binaries.